bbsonjohn/tensorflow_CNN/README.md

 <img src="figures/CompGraph.png" width="70%">

 There are 1310 trainable parameters in total, as we have demonstrated in the following figure.
-We run the model in 64 minibatches over 200 epoches.
+We trained the parameters with adam optimizer in 64 minibatches over 200 epoches.
 We have plot the loss and accuracy metric as a function of epoches to see the learning outcome.
 We didn't saturate the loss given our hyperparameter settings because we want to save computational time for this demonstration purpose.

 <img src="figures/ModelSummary.png" width="60%">